It’s 10:02 p.m., and I’m waiting on my therapist.

 He was snatching cat food from a dish my parents left out for the neighborhood strays.
 I watched him work, his dextrous little paws rifling through the kibble.
 For some reason, I found him mesmerizing.
 I also found myself awake past 8 p.m. for the first time in months.

 I went outside the next night and took a seat across the yard from the dish of treats.
 Sure enough, Rufus crept out of the bushes and helped himself.
-We made eye contact as he lifted his snout to sniff the air.
+As he lifted his snout to sniff the air, we made eye contact.

-Where do Rufus and his crew belong on the animal classification matrix?
+Where do Rufus and my other raccoons belong on the animal classification matrix?
 Actually, let’s put quotes around “my,” because these raccoons fall into a category of animals we haven’t discussed — wild animals.
 And maybe that’s why my interactions with them are so touching and helpful to me.
-Every time one of my raccoons stretches out a little black paw to grab a mini marshmallow, they remind me that, unlike service animals, ESAs or companion animals, those raccoons don’t need to be there.
+Every time one of my raccoons stretches out a little black paw to grab a mini marshmallow, I’m reminded that, unlike service animals, ESAs or companion animals, the raccoons don’t need to be there.
 They choose to be there.

 My own therapist, Jeff, has been a part of my transformation from hopeless depressive to wildlife whisperer since the beginning.
 “I vividly remember you coming into my office the session after you’d met the first raccoon,” he says.
 “You bonded with this unique animal, at a time when you were feeling very isolated.
 These animals gave you communion.
 They gave you a place to belong.”